SansBasnet/DeepSpeckle_correlation_using_CNN/README.md

 # Pattern_reco_using_CNN
-Using Convolutional Neural Network to determine pattern in Dynamic Light Scattering.
+Using Convolutional Neural Network to recognize patterns of unknown impurities in Dynamic Light Scattering.